In this post we’ll be performing a walk-through of the installation of lnd,

 As you can see from the above command at the time of writing, my local node

-nodes connected by 11 channels within the network.
+knew of 20 other lnd nodes connected by 11 channels within the network.

 Amongst these channels, the total number of BTC contained within them tallies

-up 4.2 BTC
+up 4.2 BTC.

-command will display your node’s view of the active channel
+The describegraph command will display your node’s view of the active channel

 graph (output is truncated):